• Skip to primary navigation

 Self Saucing means you create a dessert that is made in its own sauce.
 So throughout the cooking process, the pudding cooks from the outside in, but it remains a little wobbly in the centre where the saucing happens.
 Underneath the top of the pudding and in the centre is where the rich chocolate sauciness is.

-Check out these sugar free Molten Chocolate Lava Cakes for two if you love decadent (but secretly healthy) chocolate desserts!
+Check out these sugar free Molten Chocolate Lava Cakes for two and these Chocolate Avocado Pudding Cups if you love decadent (but secretly healthy) chocolate desserts!

 Chocolate self saucing pudding-prep